-- Employees returning from maternity leave will be informed about the Breast feeding policy. - Refer mothers with breastfeeding concerns to appropriate resources, including support services offered by SA Health, Australian Breastfeeding Association groups or private lactation consultants.
+- Inform all staff about using the food thermometer probe to check the temperature of the milk in the bottle after heating in the bottle warmer. - Employees returning from maternity leave will be informed about the Breast-feeding policy. - After heating the bottles in the bottle warmers, educators will test the temperature of the milk by using food probe thermometer and record it.
+The ideal temperature is 37 degrees Celsius.
+The milk temperature not to exceed 40 degrees Celsius recommended by Mayo clinic. - Refer mothers with breastfeeding concerns to appropriate resources, including support services offered by SA Health, Australian Breastfeeding Association groups or private lactation consultants.